OlympusDAO/olympus-frontend/README.md

 $ cd olympusdao

 # set up your environment variables
+# read the comments in the .env files for what is required/optional
 $ cp .env.example .env

 # fill in your own values in .env, then =>